 'Centenaire' is a site specific installation where white on white paintings hang in the graffitied mens room of the Cricketers Arms Hotel, Surry Hills.
 In there, the paintings inevitably succumb to the vandalism of the site, disappearing into the colour and glamour of its walls.

 The work is about privileged identity domains relating to site, gender, authorship, and fine art.

 For the duration of the opening night the mens room was open to all genders as an exhibition space.
 At times uncomfortable, pub goers met with visitors of the artworks to share in moments of personal reflection.
 It took all of 2hrs for the clean painted surfaces to begin to be overwritten.
-After 6 months, one painting has been stolen, and the remaining covered by tags, stickers, and graffiti.
+After 12 months, two paintings have been stolen, one vandalised beyond repair, and the remaining covered by tags, stickers, and graffiti.